 Students who are on the Flexi-MA do not attend the MA teaching Saturdays, but receive recorded teaching after each Saturday event.

-A Bachelor’s degree (at 2:1 or higher) or a Graduate Diploma in theology (average mark 60% or higher) or a related discipline is generally required.
+A Bachelor’s degree in theology and/or religious studies (preferably at 2:1 or higher) or a Graduate Diploma in theology and/or religious studies (preferably with an average mark of 60% or higher).

 If English is not your first language, please see the English Language requirements on the Admissions page.